Automating image builds using Jenkins and Packer

 Git.
 If you are running Windows, use Git Bash. - Create

-a repository branch with examples in your GitHub account. - Prepare an SSH key to access the virtual machines.
+a repository branch with examples in your GitHub account. - Prepare an SSH key for VM access.

 Create a service account